Our Creators

 The indigenous Chorotega people live in the Guaitil region of western Rica have.
 They have been making unique hand thrown , wood-fired pottery using traditional methods , clays and dyes.

-joka is actual a family of artisans in the Guanacaste province in Costa Rica .
-They make wooden bowls , utensils , serving plate and decorative items that have been hand carved from local timber , particularly Guanacaste wood.
+Joka is a family of artisans in the Guanacaste province in Costa Rica.
+They make wooden bowls, utensils, serving plates, and decorative items that have been hand-carved from local timber, particularly Guanacaste wood.

 MapisBee CR

-In 1979, when Mr. Paul Peña, graduated from the Santa Clara Agricultural Technical College, he began a journey in beekeeping and agronomy.
-Since then, he kept a few hives as a hobby, producing honey for his family.
-By 2007, the entire family was involved and they began expanding their number of hives and, with it, honey production, which they began selling in wine bottles to our neighbors and friends.
+In 1979, when Paul Peña, graduated from the Santa Clara Agricultural Technical College, he began a journey in beekeeping and agronomy.
+He initially kept a few hives as a hobby, producing honey for his family, but by 2007, the entire family was involved and they began expanding their number of hives and, with it, honey production, which they began selling in wine bottles to neighbors and friends.

 They gradually dedicated more energy to protecting bees and in 2013 carried out their first rescues on the Hacienda Pinilla golf course, where Rubín, Don Paul's son, had worked for several years.
-Since then, in collaboration with the Santa Cruz Fire Department, Guanacaste, we have carried out more than 300 rescues, covering homes, offices, and hotels within a 30-kilometer radius.
+Since then, in collaboration with the Santa Cruz Fire Department, Guanacaste, they have carried out more than 300 rescues from homes, offices, and hotels.

 Mazorca Negro Chocolate